hybridsjs/hybrids/README.md

 * **returns**:
   * hybrid property descriptor, which resolves to `null` or `Element` instance

-`parent` creates a binding with the custom element (defined with `hybrids`) in upper DOM tree up to `document.body` level (crossing Shadow DOM boundary).
+`parent` creates a binding with custom element (defined with `hybrids`) in upper DOM tree up to `document.body` level (crossing Shadow DOM boundary).
 The binding is set and updated when custom element is connected and disconnected.

 Resolved parent custom element can be safely used in other hybrid properties.
 If parent hybrid property invalidates, the value of a related property is invalidated as well.

 In the following example, `label` relates to `count` property of the `AppStore`.
-The value of `label` is invalidated and recalculated when `count` changes.
+The value of `label` is invalidated and recalculated when `count` changes:

 ```javascript
 import { parent } from 'hybrids';